mflova/mflova-coding-guidelines/python/design_patterns/behavioural.md

 ## Memento

 Store the representation of a system state, what can be used to undo/redo in a history of states.
-You can take snapshots that will rememeber the current state of the object.
+You can take snapshots that will remember the current state of the object.
 Three main classes:

 - `Originator`: Can take snapshots of itself